Windows OS Hub

 active directory roy users and computers mmc snap-in overview

-An administrator can delegate permissions to create/edit/delete objects in Active Directory to other users or groups.
+• Delegate permissions to create/edit/delete objects in Active Directory to other users or groups

-To show system containers and object properties in the Active Directory snap-in (they are hidden by default), check View -> Advanced Features.
+To show system containers and object properties in the Active Directory snap-in (they are hidden by default), enable the option View -> Advanced Features.

 enable hidden features in ADUC

-Then all AD objects get a number of system tabs.
-For example, you can get a canonical object name, view an account creation date, or check Protect object from accidental deletion in the Object tab.
+Additional system tabs will then be displayed for all objects.
+For example, you can get a canonical object name, view an account creation date, or check the Protect object from accidental deletion option in the Object tab.

 object properties tab in ADUC